Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 I'm going to use our split_around_many function.

-If you used the built-in split function, well done, bonus points to you!
+If you used the built-in split function instead, well done, bonus points to you!

 It's actually more efficient that way, and you can in fact reduce the memory allocations down to just one.